Benzaldehyde dehydrogenase (NADP+)

-The 3 substrates of this enzyme are benzaldehyde, NADP^{+}, and H_{2}O, whereas its 3 products are benzoate, NADPH, and H^{+}.
+The three substrates of this enzyme are benzaldehyde, oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}), and water.
+Its products are benzoic acid, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is benzaldehyde:NADP+ oxidoreductase.
 Other names in common use include NADP+-linked benzaldehyde dehydrogenase, and benzaldehyde dehydrogenase (NADP+).
 This enzyme participates in benzoate degradation via hydroxylation and toluene and xylene degradation.